-Wake-on-LAN (WOL) is a great feature of your personal computer that allows you to wake them up from sleep or shut down your computer over your local network or over the Internet.
+Wake-on-LAN (WOL) is an excellent feature of your personal computer that allows you to wake them up from sleep or shut down your computer over your local network or the Internet.
 It’s like the remote button on the button.
 If your hardware supports WOL, you can remotely turn on the computer using any of the dozens of freeware tools available on the web to initiate the wake-up event.
-In this article, I will cover the basic steps required to configure WOL in Windows 10.
+In this article, I will cover the necessary steps required to configure WOL in Windows 10.

 What are the requirements?